Programming Finite State Machines

 Such applications are best described and programmed as Finite State Machines (FSM).
 Below is an example diagram depicting one in a graphical way:

-In Adaptive Vision Studio, Finite State Machines can be created with variant macrofilters and registers.
+In Aurora Vision Studio, Finite State Machines can be created with variant macrofilters and registers.
 The general program schema consists of a main loop macrofilter (a task, usually the "Main" macrofilter) and a variant macrofilter within it with variants corresponding to the states of the Finite State Machine.
 Individual programs may vary in details, but in most cases the following instructions provide a good starting point:

 - Create a Variant Step macrofilter (e.g. "App") for the State Machine with variants corresponding to individual states.